WatermarkAgency/starter-gatsby-wmk/src/README.md

 4.  **`/pages`**: Any file here will match a route.
 The one special case is 404.js which will be the custom page displayed if no matching route is found.
 So if a widget.js is placed at the root level of this folder, that component will render at siteurl.com/widget.
 Same goes for subfolders (i.e. pages/widgets/thingys.js will match siteurl.com/widget/thingys

 5.  **`vars`**: This file will construct a Theme class that will hold commonly used theme variables.
-Be sure to add all initial values to this file first. (**look for const Theme = new ThemeOptions({})**) You will want to import the class in each component you want variables included like so:
+Be sure to add all initial values to this file first. (**`look for const Theme = new ThemeOptions({})`**) For now, all colors must be added as hexadecimal values.
+You will want to import the class in each component you want variables included like so:

     ```js
     import Theme from '../vars/ThemeOptions'